-We depend on third-party suppliers and contract manufacturers to manufacture SUSTOL, and we expect to do the same for any future products that we develop; if our contract manufacturers do not perform as expected, our business could suffer.
+We depend on third-party suppliers and contract manufacturers to manufacture SUSTOL and CINVANTI, and we expect to do the same for any future products that we develop; if our contract manufacturers do not perform as expected, our business could suffer.

-We do not own or operate manufacturing facilities for the production of clinical or commercial quantities of any product, including SUSTOL.
-Our ability to successfully commercialize SUSTOL, as well as any other products or product candidates that we may develop, depends in part on our ability to arrange for and rely on other parties to manufacture our products at a competitive cost, in accordance with regulatory requirements, and in sufficient quantities for clinical testing and eventual commercialization.
+We do not own or operate manufacturing facilities for the production of commercial or clinical quantities of any product, including SUSTOL and CINVANTI, Our ability to successfully commercialize SUSTOL and CINVANTI, as well as any other products or product candidates that we may develop, depends in part on our ability to arrange for and rely on other parties to manufacture our products at a competitive cost, in accordance with regulatory requirements, and in sufficient quantities for clinical testing and eventual commercialization.
 We currently rely on a small number of third-party manufacturers to produce compounds used in our product development activities and expect to continue to do so to meet the preclinical and clinical requirements of our potential products and for all of our commercial needs.
-Certain contract manufacturers are, at the present time (and are expected to be for the foreseeable future), our sole resource to manufacture certain key components of SUSTOL, as well as key components for product candidates in clinical and preclinical testing in our research and development program.
-Although we entered into a single-source, long-term commercial manufacturing agreement for the manufacture of SUSTOL, and we have a long-term agreement for the manufacture of our Biochronomer technology, we might not be able to successfully negotiate long-term agreements with any additional third parties, or we might not receive all required regulatory approvals to utilize such third parties, and, accordingly, we might not be able to reduce or remove our dependence on a single supplier for the commercial manufacture of SUSTOL or any other product we may develop for marketing.
-We may have difficulties with these manufacturer relationships, and we may not be able to find replacement contract manufacturers on a a timely basis.
-Also, due to regulatory and technical requirements, we may have limited ability to shift production to a different third party should the need arise.
-We cannot be certain that we could reach agreement on reasonable terms, if
+Certain contract manufacturers are, at the present time (and are expected to be for the foreseeable future), our sole resource to manufacture certain key components of SUSTOL and CINVANTI, as well as key components for product candidates in clinical and preclinical testing in our research and development program.
+Although we entered into long-term commercial manufacturing agreements for the manufacture of SUSTOL and CINVANTI, and we have a long-term agreement for the manufacture of our Biochronomer Technology, we might not be able to successfully negotiate long-term agreements with any additional third parties, or we might not receive all required regulatory approvals to utilize such third parties, and, accordingly, we might not be able to reduce or remove our dependence on a single supplier for the commercial manufacturing of SUSTOL, CINVANTI or any other product we may develop for marketing.
+We may have difficulties with these manufacturer relationships, and we may not be able to find replacement contract manufacturers on satisfactory terms or on a timely basis.
+Also, due to regulatory and technical requirements, we may have limited ability to shift production to a different third-party should the need arise.
+We cannot be certain that we could reach agreement on reasonable terms, if at all, with such a manufacturer.
+Even if we were to reach agreement, the transition of the manufacturing process to a different third-party could take a significant amount of time and money, and may not be successful.